 Consider a shopper’s weekly or monthly grocery budget, or their physical capacity to bring a combination of food and non-food items into their pantry or refrigerator.
 Those constraints stay pretty consistent, which means their inclination to buy from a particular category is directly linked to their purchase habits in another.

-Retailers’ increased focus on fresh changes the way customers shop in and engage with the rest of the store, which makes it imperative that your demand systems harmoniously support the two.
-Operating in silos only diminishes your familiarity with a shopper as a whole, and therefore, your ability to profitably serve them.
+Retailers’ increased focus on fresh changes the way customers shop in and engage with the rest of the store, which makes it imperative that your demand forecasting systems harmoniously support the two.
+Operating in silos limits your understanding of shoppers as a whole - and your ability to profitably serve them.

-Retailers have typically not put an emphasis on connecting fresh and center-store categories.
+Retailers have typically not put an emphasis on connecting demand forecasting for fresh and center store.

 Siloed systems weaken retailers’ complete understanding of their customers’ behavior.

-“Fresh changes the way customers engage with the rest of the store, making it imperative that your demand systems harmoniously support the two.”
+“Fresh changes the way customers engage with the rest of the store, making it imperative that your demand forecasting and surrounding systems harmoniously support the two.”

 Retailers often leverage best-of-breed solutions for the center store, but then manually maintain or use home-grown solutions to manage fresh.
 Or, companies invest in a separate vendor provider